The geometry of 2-calibrated manifolds: The linearized Thom-Boardman stratification

-Point 2 is proven in the same fashion.
+Item (2) is proven in the same fashion.
 The $Gl(m,\mathbb{C})$-invariance implies that we can choose any arbitrary family of A.H. trivializations.
 What we do is selecting trivializations such that the connection form over the origin is vanishing (here we deal with the connection $\nabla_k$ on $E_k$).

-Notice that we cannot state point 2 for higher order jets because we do not whether the action of $Gl(n,\mathbb{C})\times Gl(m,\mathbb{C})$ allows us to kill at the origin of each chart the connection form of the modified connection $\nabla_{k,H_r}$.
+Notice that we cannot state item (2) for higher order jets because the action of $Gl(n,\mathbb{C})\times Gl(m,\mathbb{C})$ does not allow us to kill at the origin of each chart the connection form of the modified connection $\nabla_{k,H_r}$.